Welcome to the website of the Geneva Internet Disputes Resolution Policies 1.0 (GIDRP 1.0).

 Proposal 1.4: The ADR procedure should be the unique way to solve the legal issues pertaining to these rights and the parties should not be allowed to interfere with this procedure in any manner.
 In particular, owners of technically essential IPR should not be allowed to seek an injunction from an ordinary court aiming at blocking the use of the technology while the ADR procedure is pending (including in case of an appeal).
 In addition, the ADR procedure should not offer owners of technically essential IPR the opportunity to seek an injunction aiming at blocking the use of the technology.

-Substantive rules applicable in the context of ADR procedures within the meaning of Section 1 above
+Substantive rules applicable in the context of ADR procedures within the meaning of Proposal 1 above

 Proposal 2.1: Infringement as well as validity and enforceability of IPRs should be assessed based on the choice of law made by the parties and, absent such choice, on the law with which the case has the strongest connection.